luluvia/bigcommerce-demo/README.md

 - Customer info displayed on the category pages

 For more information, please contact @luluyume on GitHub or lu@luyu.me via email.

+### Licenses

+The original Cornerstone template belongs to BigCommerce Inc. The repository for the original template can be found at: https://github.com/bigcommerce/cornerstone
+The original template is licensed under The MIT License by BigCommerce Inc., Copyright (C) 2015-2019. https://opensource.org/licenses/MIT